Introduction

 How Can Thorough Planning Expedite Your Permit Application?

-Proper planning before submitting a building permit application can greatly enhance the efficiency of the process.
-Here are several essential steps and strategies to consider:
+Proper planning before submitting a building permit application can really boost how quickly things move along.
+Here are some key steps and strategies to think about:

 1. Conduct a Pre-Application Meeting